 A surety bond is made to protect the public.
 In basic terms, it guarantees your business will adhere to all laws and requirements in your industry.
 In the event your business conducts unlawful acts, a consumer of your services may file a claim on the bond.

 Nearly any company that offers payment services requires a money transmitter bond.
 Due to a history of fraudulence and inaccurate money transmissions, state agencies now require this bond to protect consumers.
 While this bond does not protect the business owner, it offers proof that your business handles clients’ money responsibly.

 In order to get your money transmitter’s business license, you’ll need a bond.

+This bond guarantees compliance with Chapter 1315 of the Ohio Revised Code Annotated along with other laws of Ohio.
 The applicant should verify the bond amount with the obligee before applying for the bond to ensure the bond amount is correct.

 These are additional details about the licensing process that you should be aware of.
 (Only the bond is handled at Surety1, but this information will help you get your license.)

 - Applicants must provide their legal name and residential address.

 - Information such as the business location and the business URL must be given on the application.

 - A notary public must witness all signatures on the license application.